buche/leaflet-openweathermap/README.md

 ## Please help me

-* Translations for de, ru, fr (see `L.OWM.Utils.i18n[lang]`) are incomplete.
+* Translations for some languages are incomplete.
 Someone out there knowing the correct terms?
+Please look at `L.OWM.Utils.i18n[lang]`.